rcy1314/some-stars/README.md

 *   [qianjiachun/douyu-monitor](https://github.com/qianjiachun/douyu-monitor) - 网页端跨平台斗鱼弹幕助手

+*   [damoeb/rss-proxy](https://github.com/damoeb/rss-proxy) - RSS-proxy allows you to do create an RSS or ATOM feed of almost any website, just by analyzing just the static HTML structure.

 ## JavaScript

 *   [easydiffusion/easydiffusion](https://github.com/easydiffusion/easydiffusion) - Easiest 1-click way to install and use Stable Diffusion on your computer.
 Provides a browser UI for generating images from text prompts and images.
 Just enter your text prompt, and see the generated image.